youjob13/growth/docker/docker-engine.md

 <img width="659" height="448" alt="image" src="https://github.com/user-attachments/assets/72c15493-3d15-4c72-8fa4-22b7f516202b" />

+## daemon

+The role of the daemon is to expose API.
+It accepts docker client requests and forward them to the containerd by using REST over gRPC.

+## containerd

+Containerd is a high-level runtime, that manage creating, stopping containers, images, networks.
+Via containerd Kubernetes comunicate with containers.

 ## shim

 Shim is layer between containerd and container runtime.
 Shim makes containerd daemonless.
 So if containerd breaks container runtime won't fail.